AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Can Your License Be Suspended for Not Having Insurance?

 While it is possible to have your license suspended because you don’t have insurance, it is wholly contingent on state laws.
-Some states, like Virginia and New Hampshire, don’t require insurance unless you have an accident where you can’t demonstrate financial responsibility.
+Only New Hampshire doesn’t require insurance, unless you have an accident where you can’t demonstrate financial responsibility.
 Other states, such as California, may have penalties and fines instead.
-The length of the suspension also varies by state laws, as you can read about in our auto insurance FAQs.
+The length of the suspension also varies by state laws.

 Take a look at how each state handles driving without insurance when it comes to license suspensions.